 Most insurance companies, including Medicare and Medicaid, pay for lung cancer screening CT scans provided proper procedures are followed.
 For those patients whose insurance does not cover LDCT scanning, MultiCare Health System has set up a reduced cost CT for $300 to make screening available for more individuals.

 If you have abnormal results, MultiCare Health System has a specialty Lung Nodule Clinic to help further evaluate your results.

 Although screening can save lives from lung cancer, it is always better to prevent a disease rather than treat it once it is present.
 The most important thing that individuals can do to prevent lung cancer is to quit smoking.
-MultiCare Health System offers QuitSmart, a web-based smoking cessation program, to the public at no cost.
+MultiCare Health System offers a free, web-based smoking cessation program, to the public at no cost.
 In addition, your physician may be able to direct you to other useful smoking cessation resources.